 Suppress Symptoms or Listen to them?

-It is easy to think of symptoms as the enemy but they are in fact important.
+It is easy to think of symptoms as the enemy but they can be helpers.
 They are how our body tells us that something is out of balance.
 Too often (in fact typically), we turn immediately to medicines to make symptoms go away without even asking what the message is.
 The idea of suppressing symptoms with drugs is made easier because there is a medication for virtually any complaint.
-Also, writing a prescription is way faster than investigating causes and helping patients change habits.
-There is nothing wrong with reducing the suffering caused by symptoms if (1) an effort is made to understand and fix the origin of the problem, (2) the symptom isn’t part of the healing process as may be the case with a fever and (3) the side effects of the medication don’t make the underlying problem worse.
+Also, writing a prescription is much faster than investigating causes and helping patients change habits.
+(Insurance companies don’t usually reimburse for the extra time that might be needed to do a better job.)
+There is nothing wrong with reducing suffering caused by symptoms if (1) an effort is made to understand and fix the origin of the problem, (2) the symptom isn’t part of the healing process as may be the case with a moderate fever and (3) the side effects of the medication don’t aggravate the underlying problem or cause worse side effects.
 Using herbal remedies for symptoms may be less toxic than the corresponding pharmaceutical, but that is still no substitute for restoring balance.

-Some of the items below, like fibromyalgia, I would consider diseases but, often doctors do not take them seriously so you may be on your own to sort them out.
+Some of the items below, like fibromyalgia, you might consider diseases but, often doctors do not take them seriously so you may be on your own to sort them out.

 Home remedies.
 For typical seasonal allergies to airborne pollen (the kind that cause red eyes and runny nose) I’ve often had success with this trick: Buy LOCAL bee pollen as loose granules (health food store or farmer’s market).
 It is crucial to begin with one single granule to make sure you aren’t super sensitive to pollen.
 The 2nd day, eat 2 granules.
 Double the amount each day until you are taking a teaspoonful.
 Besides imitating the gradual buildup of tolerance that we gain from allergy shots, pollen is quite nutritious.
 The herb stinging nettles and the nutrient quercetin also help.
 I also get good reports on this combination.